fairagro/D4.4.1_SciWIn_concept/report.md

- In lieu of collecting requirements from the future users that can be found through a customer relationship in traditional software engineering [see e.g. robertson2024], we initially relied on requirements that we devise ourselves, based on our personal and consulting experience with regard to scientific computing and research data management.
+ In lieu of collecting requirements from the future users that can be found through a customer relationship in traditional software engineering [see e.g.
+ @robertson2024], we initially relied on requirements that we devise ourselves, based on our personal and consulting experience with regard to scientific computing and research data management.
 Since then we could augment these requirements with information from users and potential users gathered at events such as the FAIRagro Plenary.

 The currently considered requirement of SciWIn-Client can be roughly summarized as follows.
-Note however, that we follow an agile approch and continuously gather feedback from users and potential users.
-Priorization of features therefore changes as as project progresses
+Note however, that we follow an agile approach and continuously gather feedback from users and potential users.
+Prioritization of features therefore changes as as project progresses

  - create machine readable workflow descriptions in a user-friendly manner
  - integrate naturally into a common command-line interface oriented style of interactive work
  - have a low threshold of learning before scientific work efficiency increases
  - provide an easy overview of numerous versions, runs, inputs, outputs
- - provide an easy way to annotate worflows for re-use
+ - provide an easy way to annotate workflows for re-use
  - provide an easy way for ad-hoc sharing of workflows
  - allow to annotate workflows for publication
  - provide a way to publish workflows as FAIR DOs in common repositories